Mike Boyle:

 Speaker 1:

-This is Salesforce Simplified, the podcast from Ad Victoriam Solutions.
-Here’s your host Mike Boyle.
+You’ve been listening to Salesforce Simplified the podcast from Ad Victoriam Solutions.